Related Content

 To be able to login on the network, create an admin user like below:

 Login with this admin username and the password assigned.
-You should see an interface similar to below:
+You should see rabbitmq dashboard.

 To use rabbitmqadmin